 Thinking about my idea for my book now it might be a bit of nostalgia in me maybe for those times.
 Back in the 1960s and 70s, posters, record album covers, a trip to a museum, a library, or the occasional magazine were about the only means available to anyone who wanted to see (via a large format view) the most visionary, colorful, original and quite literally mind blowing graphic images that the art world had ever seen up to that point.
 This art was coming from extremely talented artists who were literally making the rules up as they went.
 They were rejecting ideas from decades gone past about what painting and illustration should be.

 By The Art Of Big O book I guess you might say I was trying to re-conjure those feelings and capture that same kind of wonder and excitement again in art in a physical, lasting way.
-The book of images and stories aims to share that time again with those people that might have been there to experience it for themselves and also for those people who were not, to try and give them an understanding of just how this exciting period in art began; and last but not least, for all the young artists out there that might see this book and become inspired themselves by the art and the stories in it, then follow their hearts, and create and share their own kind of art out there with the world too.
+The book of images and stories aims to share that time again with those people that might have been there to experience it for themselves and also for those people who were not, to try and give them an understanding of just how this exciting period in art began; and last but not least, for all the young artists out there that might see this book and become inspired themselves by the art and the stories in it, then follow their hearts, and create to share their own kind of art out there with the world too.